buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Basilisks live in almost all dry environments, from forests to deserts, and their skin tends to reflect their surrounding environment.

 They tend to use caves, dens, or other sheltered areas as refuges.
-These refuges are often marked by statues depicting people and animals in natural poses, which are actually the petrified remains of unfortunates who encountered a basilisk.
+These refuges are often marked with statues depicting people and animals in natural poses, which are actually the petrified remains of unfortunates who encountered a basilisk.

 Basilisks have the ability to consume petrified creatures.
 When not waiting for small mammals, birds, or reptiles that make up their diet, basilisks spend their time sleeping in their dens.
 Those who are brave enough to capture basilisks or hide treasure near them discover that these beings can serve as custodians or guard dogs.